Anroc/PAD-TFDAC-MACS/INSTALL.md

 # Installing jPBC native extension

+Please note that to run the PAD-TFDAC-MACS the native jPBC extension is not required.
+However, it does speed up computations in the magnitude of 15 ms - 25 ms per pairing operation.

 ## 1. Install PBC

 Download the [sources](https://crypto.stanford.edu/pbc/download.html) of the latest pbc release and follow the instructions in [here](https://crypto.stanford.edu/pbc/manual/ch01.html).
-Requirement for this installation is the existance of [GMP](https://gmplib.org/).
+A requirement for this installation is the existence of [GMP](https://gmplib.org/).
 Since GMP is quite old, it might be compiled manually.

 ## 2. Installing jPBC

+For the next steps a maven 3 must be installed.

 Download [jPBC](http://gas.dia.unisa.it/projects/jpbc/download.html)
 from [here](https://sourceforge.net/projects/jpbc/files/jpbc_2_0_0/).